LouisJackman/language-x/README.md

 * This ensures APIs and program structure is rigid and explicitly typed while expressions are concise, without boilerplate, and utterly consistent rather than making type annotations a matter of taste.
+* This philosophy extends to lambdas; as lambdas are used locally and not for definitions (which use declared functions and methods), lambda expressions also only allow inferred types (which is why type parameter syntax is not supported).

 ### Language Versioning